JimGrange/mixtur/cran-comments.md

 ## Resubmission
-This is the a revised submission of the package to CRAN to respond to CRAN comments on our original submission.
+This is the a revised submission of the package responding to CRAN comments on our original (and initial) submission.

 In this resubmission we have:

-* Removed the redundant "An R Package..." from the package's title
+* Removed the redundant "An R Package..." from the package's title.
-* Shortened the name to less than 65 characters
+* Shortened the name to less than 65 characters.

+* Added relevant references to the description field of our DESCRIPTION file.

+* Examples which previously were wrapped in \dontrun{} are now wrapped in
+\donttest{} as advised.

-* Messages written to the console now use message() rather than print()
+* Messages written to the console now use message() rather than print().

+* Relevant copyright declarations relating to code developed by Paul Bays is now contained in a Copyright field of our DESCRIPTION file.

 ## Test environments
 * local OS Cataline v.10.15.7, R 4.0.2